TR2M: Transferring Monocular Relative Depth to Metric Depth with Language Descriptions and Dual-Level Scale-Oriented Contrast: Method

-where $\left< \cdot \right>$ is the cosine similarity function, $\mathcal{P}_i$ and $\mathcal{N}_i$ represent the sets of pixel embeddings corresponding to positive and negative samples for pixel i, respectively.
+where $\mathcal{P}_i$ and $\mathcal{N}_i$ represent the sets of pixel embeddings corresponding to positive and negative samples for pixel i, respectively.
 The features are reorganized based on the depth distribution, enhancing the model's generalization ability for scale perception.